spark

 2. Is Apache Spark better than Hadoop?

-Spark is faster and more versatile than Hadoop, especially for real-time processing.
-However, they can be used together for optimal results.
+Spark is faster and more versatile, especially for real-time data processing.
+However, both can work together effectively.

 3. Can I use Apache Spark for small datasets?